martijnpoppen/com.eufylife.security/README.txt

 Usage
 - Install this app on your Homey.
+- Go to `add devices`
-- Go to the app settings and provide your Username and Password.
-Click Save Changes
+- Provide your Username and Password.
+Click Next
-- Other keys will be fetched and filled in to the settings page.
-- Connect a device to Eufy Security
-- Create a flow wit Eufy Security devices
+- Available devices show up

 Current features:
 - Turn on/off camera (EufyCam pan&tilt will turn its lens)